 - Project teams will be formed by the third week of the term.
 Students must form a team with others in the same lab section. - Since project deliverables are a team effort, it is expected that the team has sufficient capacity to accommodate the illness or absence of one or more team members.
 In other words, there will not be any academic consideration given for group submissions.
-If extenuating circumstances affect all team members, then the team may choose to submit milestone deliverables up to 48 hours after the due date without incurring late penalties. - The default assumption is that everyone contributes equally to the team effort, and hence all students will receive the same grade for the project components.
+If extenuating circumstances affect all team members, then the team may choose to submit milestone deliverables up to 48 hours after the due date without incurring academic penalty. - The default assumption is that everyone contributes equally to the team effort, and hence all students will receive the same grade for the project components.
 Each student will be asked to specify the contribution made by each member of the team, including themself.
 Team grades may be adjusted by up to 50% for each student based on self and peer evaluation.
-Students who provide limited contributions to the team effort may receive a failing project grade, irrespective of the how well the rest of the team does. - A minimum of 60% must be obtained on the project in order to pass the course.
+Students who provide limited contributions to the team effort may receive a failing project grade, irrespective of the how well the rest of the team does. - Generative AI may be used as a tool to help generate ideas and edit portions of the project milestones and project report submissions; however, it is expected that students are the primary authors of these deliverables and are responsible for the content.
+All use of Generative AI in any project deliverable must be fully and clearly disclosed.
+In particular, it should be clear how students assessed the validity and accuracy of all generated content, along with any corrections that were necessary.
+Furthermore, to verify effective use of AI in a submitted course deliverable, students may be selected randomly for an interview pertaining to the deliverable submitted by the design team.
+If irresponsible use of GenAI tools is determined by the instructor, the deliverable will receive a grade of zero.
+Repeated offences may result in further academic offence penalties. - A minimum of 60% must be obtained on the project in order to pass the course.